 ATP Rankings and Titles

 Roger Federer leads the race for most ATP titles won by some margin.
-The Swiss has won 103 titles, followed by Nadal at 86 and Djokovic at 81.
-Speaking specifically about the Master’s events, the tables have turned as Djokovic leads with 36 titles, followed by Nadal at 35 and Federer at 28.
+The Swiss have won 103 titles, followed by Nadal at 88 and Djokovic at 83.
+Speaking specifically about the Master’s events, the tables have turned as Djokovic and Nadal leads with 36 titles, followed by Federer at 28.

 |Player||Weeks at Number one||ATP Titles||ATP Master’s Titles|